 Contents

 With recent legislation aiming to reduce Australia’s carbon emissions by 43% in the next 8 years, there’s no better time for renewable energy solutions.
-Launching a startup in the renewable energy sector is more than just potential to earn a profit, but also, a sustainable and ethical contribution.
+Launching a startup in the renewable energy sector is more than just an opportunity to earn a profit – it’s also a sustainable and ethical contribution to our nation’s future.

 Renewable Energy Startups Australia

-According to the Clean Energy Council of Australia, 32.5% of the energy generated in 2021 was renewable.
-This was more than any other year, providing an optimistic outlook for the future of clean energy for Australians.
+According to the Clean Energy Council, nearly 40% of the energy generated in Australia this year comes from renewable sources – a notable improvement that provides an optimistic outlook for the future of clean energy Down Under.

 Types Of Energy Startups Australia

-Renewable energy solutions are not all identical.
-Therefore, different aspects of renewable energy are more effective in certain areas.
-As a result, it’s important to have a range of renewable energy specialisations.
+Renewable energy solutions are not one-size-fits-all.
+Different methods are more effective in varying contexts, which is why it’s important to have a range of specialisations within the sector.

-We’ve listed a few classes of renewable energy startups that can be found in Australia.
+We’ve listed a few classes of renewable energy startups that are thriving in Australia today.

 Hydrogen Startups Australia